UlyssesZh/UlyssesZh.github.io/_posts/2020-04-13-chemical-algebra.md

 title: Algebraic structure of chemicals
 date: 2020-04-13 21:59:28 +0800
 categories:
   - chemistry
 tags:
   - linear algebra
   - abstract algebra
 layout: post
+excerpt: >
-excerpt: 'Regarding balancing chemical equations, actually we are trying to find a non-trivial linear combination of some chemicals to get zero.
+  Regarding balancing chemical equations, actually we are trying to find a non-trivial linear combination of some chemicals to get zero.
   The interesting thing is that the coefficients can only be integers ($\mathbb Z$), which is not a field, so the algebraic structure of chemicals is not linear space.
   They actually live in a free $\mathbb Z$-module.
-See how I formalize this idea in mathematical language.'
+  See how I formalize this idea in mathematical language.
 ---

 When we are writing reaction equations,